apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 <Set name="url">jdbc:mysql://db:3306/turbine</Set>
 ```

 - To change velocity templates check webapp in ** src/main/webapp**.
 Ohter resources might depend on https://www.eclipse.org/jetty/documentation/jetty-9/index.html#jars-scanned-for-annotations.

-## Cleanup or restart (optional)
+## Start, cleanup or restart

-- Optionally Check system or cleanup, e.g. with docker-compose down, docker-compose down -v or docker sytem prune (removes any container on system).
+- Optionally check system or cleanup, e.g. with docker-compose down, docker-compose down -v or docker sytem prune (removes any container on system).

 - If services are already installed, activate/start by
     docker-compose up

+You might do it separately for the db and the app service.
+The latter will start a maven build process finally starting the jetty server.
+Maven depends on the Maven settings, which are set in docker-resources/app/settings.xml.
+The local maven repository is mapped in the docker-compose.yml final to the host's local repository settings.localRepository during the first build, which reads the host's environment.
+Be sure to check this, if compilation errors occur as the host's maven executable will be used!

  Example Logs: